Harshonar/Max32664c_firmware_update_tool/README.md

-This library helps user update the .MSBL derived header file based firmware update of the MAX32664c Chip which is usually not upto date with the current data sheet versions.
+This library helps user to update the Max32664c over I2C with the provided .MSBL library derived header file, as the chip shipped with is usually not upto date with the current data sheet versions (30.13.xx+) .
 The code is designed to be used for Arduino boards and is tested specifically with nRF52 based boards like Adafruit or Xiao Expected output when Firmware is not updated (ex.
 FW: 30.2.2) is as follows:
 On serial port: ->